vmware-archive/node-examples/CRUD-ops/README.md

-# The Put-Get-Remove Example
+# The CRUD-ops Example

-This Node.js example provides a simple Javascript application, which demonstrates basic CRUD operations on a GemFire Cache cluster.
-This app can be run with either a local Apache Geode or Pivotal GemFire cluster.
+This Node.js example provides a simple Javascript application, which demonstrates basic CRUD operations on a Pivotal GemFire cluster.
+This app can be run with either a local Apache Geode cluster or with a Pivotal GemFire cluster.

 ## Prerequisites